Introduction

 Registering LoRa devices

-To register a LoRa device in Cumulocity IoT navigate to Devices > Registration in the Device Management application, click Register device at the top right and select Single device registration > Actility LoRa from the dropdown.
+To register a LoRa device in Cumulocity navigate to Devices > Registration in the Device Management application, click Register device at the top right and select Single device registration > Actility LoRa from the dropdown.

-Cumulocity IoT fully supports the LoRa device provisioning with Over-the-Air Activation (OTAA) which is the preferred and most secure way to connect with the LoRa network.
+Cumulocity fully supports the LoRa device provisioning with Over-the-Air Activation (OTAA) which is the preferred and most secure way to connect with the LoRa network.
 If Activation by Personalization (ABP) is required to be used, refer to the LoRa device registration with ABP section.

 In the next window fill in the required information: